-drawable: DRAWABLE gc: GCONTEXT x, y: INT16 string: STRING8 Errors: Drawable, GContext, Match the width is:
+drawable: DRAWABLE gc: GCONTEXT x, y: INT16 string: STRING8

 The x and y coordinates are relative to the drawable's origin and specify the baseline starting position (the initial character origin).
 The effect is first to fill a destination rectangle with the background pixel defined in gc and then to paint the text with the foreground pixel.
 The upper-left corner of the filled rectangle is at: